neura-pro/neura-pro.github.io/info/tezos.md

 > Tezos not only comes to consensus about state, like BTC or ETH.
 It also comes to consensus about how the protocol and the nodes should adapt and upgrade.

-Brzmi to dość intrygująco ale brak wyjaśnień w jaki sposób zostało to osiągnięte, i czy zoastało przetsetowane w praktyce.
+Brzmi to dość intrygująco, ale brak jest wyjaśnień w jaki sposób zostało to osiągnięte, i czy zostało to przetestowane w praktyce.

 ### Kim są ludzie którzy za tym stoją?